-It has been a classic Christian doctrine to divide the Law of Moses or the law of the Pentateuch into three divisions, which are the 1) moral laws, 2) the ceremonial laws, and 3) the Judicial Laws.
-This does not mean that we have neat categories and we know to which category every law belongs, because some laws are difficult to discern or are a combination, but we do believe that the Bible gives us such a division to understand the abiding validity of the moral law and the abrogation of the ceremonial and Judicial Laws.
+It has been a classic Christian doctrine to divide the Law of Moses or the law of the Pentateuch into three divisions, which are 1) the moral laws, 2) the ceremonial laws, and 3) the judicial or civil laws.
+This does not mean that we have neat categories and we know to which category every law belongs, because some laws are difficult to discern or are a combination.
+But we do believe that the Bible gives us such a division to understand the abiding validity of the moral law and the abrogation of the ceremonial and Judicial Laws.
 The question that we need to answer is: Does the Bible make a distinction between the Decalogue (Ten Commandments) and the other laws?
 If the answer is positive then a division of the law is established.
 If not, then the threefold division would be proven false.

 The Division Of The Law In The Old Testament